Sharda University Admissions 2025

 Solution - The Vijayanagara Empire's defences pleased the Persian ambassador, Abdur Razzaq, for several reasons:

-He mentioned seven lines of the fort that surround the major areas as well as the agricultural hinterland and forests.
+He mentioned seven lines of the fort surrounding the primary areas, the agricultural hinterland, and the forests.

 The enormous stone structure was gently tapered.
 There was no mortar or cementing agent used anywhere during the building.